 The Code is integral to ensuring that athletes can expect fair competition wherever they participate, and it provides international expertise to every nation.

-Commitment to the WADA Code
+Commitment to the WAD Code

 By working with other National Anti-Doping Organisations, we stand a better chance of winning the battle against doping, which cannot be tackled by individual countries alone.